Electravirus/MV3D/README.md

 The alpha function is used to make the event partially transparent or to turn on alpha blending.
 Examples: alpha(0.5), alpha(1)

+The glow parameter will make the event glow in the dark.
+Can take a number (0-1) or a color.
+Examples: glow(1), glow(red)

 The dirfix function will set whether the event rotates depending on the camera angle.